 Unless a death is under investigation, in most cases an autopsy report is a public document.

-The cost for autopsy reports is $25 for first-degree family members -- a parent, child, or sibling -- and $100 for all others.
+There is no fee for first-degree family members -- a spouse, parent, child, or sibling -- and $50 for all others.
 An autopsy report request form is here.
-At present, the OCME cannot accept payment by credit card.
-Send a check or money order to
+At present, the OCME cannot accept payment by cash or credit card.
+Please send a check or money order made payable to MDH-OCME to:

 Records